ProFormA/taskxml/gradinghints/whitepaper-grades.md

 The grading-hints schema allows nullification with a simple comparison like above using any of the common numerical comparators.
 Also an author can build composite conditions by combing simple conditions in an and-or-tree.

-#### Referencing tests and sub tests
+#### Example 4.
+Referencing tests and sub tests

 Sometimes test granularity is too coarse grained when coming to grades.
 From the test tool's point of view it makes sense to execute e.g. all test cases in a unit test suite at once in a single tool pass.
 But, in a grading scheme the various different test aspects of the individual test cases might deserve a differentiate interpretation.
-We build upon the [above example without nullification but with a three-leveled tree](#a-hierarchy-of-sub-results).
+We build upon the [above example without nullification but with a three-leveled tree](#example-2-a-hierarchy-of-sub-results).
 Let's assume, the unit test ``test2`` executes a test suite of two test cases.
 The first test case labeled ``tc.a`` is considered a basic aspect while the second test case ``tc.b`` is advanced.
 (Another example could concern two violation rules in a static code analysis tool, but let's stick to the unit test example so as not to complicate it.)

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>